meredithspalmer/NatGeo-AI/EdgeImpulse.md

 2. then, it uses *signal processing blocks* to extract features from those audio
 3. next, it uses a *learning block* to classify new data

 Don't worry if this sounds confusing, we'll explain this process in more detail below.
-We'll then pass this simplified audio data into a Neural Network block, which will learn to distinguish between the two classes of audio (faucet and noise).

 ### Raw data block